A. E. Inbanathan

-A. E. Inbanathan was the sixth General Secretary of the Bible Society of India Central Office in Bangalore who held the office during 1960-1981, the longest ever held by a Clergy.
+A. E. Inbanathan was the sixth general secretary of the Bible Society of India Central Office in Bangalore, who held the office from 1960 to 1981, the longest ever held by a clergyman.

-Inbanathan was a Pastor who served in a rural setting in Tindivanam from where he moved on to medical ministry serving as Chaplain.
+Inbanathan was a pastor who served in a rural setting in Tindivanam from where he moved on to medical ministry serving as chaplain.
 During his stint at the Bible Society of India, many translations of the Bible and revisions of the existing versions in the languages of India were undertaken.
 In 1964, the Ao Naga language Bible was released in the presence of Inbanathan in Impur.
-Revision of the Telugu language Bible began during the tenure of Inbanathan who along with his colleague, Chrysostom Arangaden, involved Old Testament Scholars Victor Premasagar and G. Babu Rao.
+Revision of the Telugu language Bible began during the tenure of Inbanathan who along with his colleague, Chrysostom Arangaden, involved Old Testament scholars Victor Premasagar and G. Babu Rao.

 Studies

-Inbanathan studied at the High School in Tindivanam and the Voorhees College, Vellore after which he discerned his avocation towards priesthood and underwent ministerial formation during 1939-1943 at the United Theological College, Bangalore, affiliated to the nation's first University, the Senate of Serampore College (University), under the Principalship of Max Hunter Harrison after which the University awarded Inbanathan a graduate degree in B.D. by then Registrar C. E. Abraham.
+Inbanathan studied at the High School in Tindivanam and the Voorhees College, Vellore, after which he discerned his avocation towards priesthood and underwent ministerial formation between 1939 and 1943 at the United Theological College, Bangalore, affiliated to the nation's first university, the Senate of Serampore College (University), under the principalship of Max Hunter Harrison, after which the university awarded Inbanathan a graduate degree in B.D. by then registrar C. E. Abraham.

 In 1949, Inbanathan moved to the Union Theological Seminary (New York City) affiliated to the Columbia University where he pursued a postgraduate course.
 Inbanathan also pursued research studies in comparative religion at the Hartford Seminary which he completed in 1951.
 Many interesting facets about A. E. Inbanathan during his time in America have been recorded in journals.
 The Quarterly Review of the Union Theological Seminary (New York City) wrote, He was young, intelligent and with an attractive personality..
 The General Synod of the Reformed Church of America noted, Rev. A. E. Inbanathan, pastor of one of the churches in South India has completed his studies in America and is enroute to his home.
 He has been an inspiration to all who have met him.

 Ecclesiastical ministry

-As Rural Pastor
+As rural pastor

-Inbanathan was a Pastor of the South India United Church which later unionized itself into the Church of South India and served in Tindivanam, the town in which the Theologian D. S. Amalorpavadass schooled.
-As a rural Pastor in Tindivanam, Inbanathan was able to understand the ethos of India enabling him to interact with people and gain pastoral experience at the ground level.
+Inbanathan was a pastor of the South India United Church which later unionized itself into the Church of South India and served in Tindivanam, the town in which the theologian D. S. Amalorpavadass schooled.
+As a rural pastor in Tindivanam, Inbanathan was able to understand the ethos of India enabling him to interact with people and gain pastoral experience at the ground level.

-As Medical Chaplain
+As medical chaplain

-As Chaplain of the Christian Medical College and Hospital, Vellore, Inbanathan played an active role both in chaplaincy as well and in administration of the Association and Council of the College as Secretary.
+As chaplain of the Christian Medical College and Hospital, Vellore, Inbanathan played an active role both in chaplaincy as well and in administration of the Association and Council of the College as Secretary.